mithileshongit/VideoCutter/README.md

 # VideoCutter
 Using FFMPEG - cut slice of video of duration we define.

-This is just sample of video, we are emproving it.
+This is just sample of video, we are improving it.

 ## While launching the app have 4 option
 * Record Video